An12854/redstone-armor-and-tools/README.md

 ### Features:

-• Armor is planned to react with Redstone when the hitboxes intersect with each other (Planned for future update)

 • Tools will power on Redstone for a short second when Right-Clicked (Planned for future update)

 • Redstone items are created by upgrading Iron Tools & Armor with Redstone on a Smithing Table.